 Some of the hottest restaurants in town are also the hardest to get into, but the 4pm to 7pm window between shows is your chance to casually turn up and avoid the wait.
 Offering super tasty tacos and premium tequila, Mamasita has been drawing the crowds to the top end of Collins Street for over a decade.
 Cumulus Inc, around the corner, serves up fresh flavours and produce that sings in a light and airy dining hall.
 Over on Flinders Lane, other favourites include: Chin Chin, hawker-style dining that packs a flavoursome punch; Supernormal, with elegant Asian sharing plates and legendary lobster roll; and Meatball and Wine Bar, home of reliably delicious meatballs with your choice of sauces and carb bases.

 Tricky to find and glorious to be in rooftop bars are a Melbourne obsession, and in the summer they come into their own.
 Brave the stairs or locate the lift and find yourself a prime vantage point to enjoy a tipple in the open air.
-Some nearby options include retro-styled Good Heavens above BBQ joint Fancy Hanks, the up-high beer garden on the Imperial Rooftop, and Heroes, offering multi-levels of hawker food and fun.
+Some nearby options include the Imperial Rooftop, the retro-styled Good Heavens above BBQ joint Fancy Hanks, and Heroes, offering multi-levels of hawker food and fun.
 Siglo, an understated and sophisticated rooftop above The European on Spring Street, and the party-vibe of QT Rooftop, are great date-night options.
 Or head a couple blocks further down on Lonsdale Street, and stake out a place on the Emerald Peacock for beautiful views of the city skyline.

 Coffee and cake